 - Permits an applicant who has been denied approval to submit a new application.

-- A description of the Virginia Public Charter School Application Process (PDF)
+- A description of the Virginia Public Charter School Application Process-This is a Word document.

-- Criteria Checklist for Virginia Public Charter School Applications (Word)
+- Criteria Checklist for Virginia Public Charter School Applications-This is a Word document.
+(Word)

-The Board of Education has aligned its procedures for reviewing charter school proposals pursuit to General Assembly actions in 2010 and 2012.
+The Board of Education has aligned its procedures for reviewing charter school proposals pursuant to General Assembly actions in 2010 and 2012.

 - Board of Education Charter School Committee schedule and agendas